13 Horizon architecture

 13.3.3 Other parameters

-Notes about particular plant species contributing to the root mass and spatial organisation beyond the positional classes above (e.g. presence of mats) may prove useful in certain contexts.
-No coding system is provided for these.
+Information about particular plant species contributing to the root mass and spatial organisation beyond the positional classes above (e.g. presence of mats) may prove useful in certain contexts.
+No coding system is provided for these; record as free-text notes.

-For rapid assessment, report the percentage of the horizon volume occupied by void space.
+For rapid assessment, estimate the areal percentage of the horizon volume occupied by void space.
+Always confirm absence of voids by recording a 0.

-For detailed assessment, identify void types using Table 13.14 and estimate the percentage of each type seen.
-Additionally, classify their connectivity using Table 13.15.
+For detailed assessment, identify void types using Table 13.13 and estimate the percentage of each type seen.
+Optionally, add connectivity using Table 13.14.
 Note that void connectivity may vary with soil water status.

 Code Name Description